openEOPlatform/documentation/usecases/ard/sar/index.md

 # Analysis-Ready Data for SAR (Sentinel-1)

-Data from synthetic aperture radar sensors requires significant preprocessing to be calibrated and normalized for terrain.
+Data from synthetic aperture radar (SAR) sensors requires significant preprocessing to be calibrated and normalized for terrain.
-This is referred to as backscatter computation, and supported by
+This is referred to as backscatter computation, and provider in openEO by
 - the [`sar_backscatter` process](https://processes.openeo.org/draft/#sar_backscatter)
 - and its CARD4L compliant variant, the [`ard_normalized_radar_backscatter` process](https://processes.openeo.org/draft/#ard_normalized_radar_backscatter)

-The user should first load a datacube containing raw SAR data, such as "Sentinel-1 GRD" and apply one of these processes to it.
+The user should first load a datacube (with the `load_collection` process) containing raw SAR data, such as "Sentinel-1 GRD", and apply one of these processes to it.

 ::: tip Python example